Our Capabilities

 Aerial deliverables:

-We deliver through Autodesk Docs (formerly BIM 360) to integrate directly into your existing project management and BIM coordination workflow.
+Delivery is customized to match your team's workflow and security requirements.
+Our standard method is through Autodesk Docs (formerly BIM 360), which integrates directly into your existing project management and BIM coordination workflow.
 Your team receives point clouds, models, and documentation in the same platform they already use for design coordination, without additional file transfers or format conversions.

 For 3DGS visual models, we deliver a shareable URL your team opens in any browser.
-For clients who need an alternative delivery method, we also support direct file transfer via secure cloud storage.
+For clients with specific security requirements or alternative platform preferences, we adapt the delivery method accordingly.

 Point clouds: We deliver in formats that open in CloudCompare (free, open-source) or Autodesk Docs (if your organization already has an Autodesk subscription).
 Most AEC professionals can view, measure, and navigate point cloud data without purchasing anything additional.